HerrMotz/bachelor-thesis/publication/main.typ

 - the query language SPARQL (see @sparql_heading).

+This chapter introduces the parts of the recommendation which are relevant to this work and builds a bridge to concrete conventions around RDF, i.#sym.space.punct\e.
+Wikibase.

 #todo[
 - What are alternatives to RDF databases?
 - How do RDF databases work?